Hernán Pertúz

-Hernán Enrique Pertúz Ortega (born March 31, 1989) is a Colombian footballer who currently plays as a defender.
+Hernán Enrique Pertúz Ortega (born March 31, 1989) is a Colombian footballer who currently plays as a defender for Cucuta Deportivo.

 Club career

 Pertúz began his career in the youth ranks of top Colombian club Independiente Medellín.
-He made his first team debut on November 27, 2011 in a 3-4 loss to Once Caldas.
+He made his first team debut on November 27, 2011, in a 3–4 loss to Once Caldas.
 During the 2009 season Pertúz helped Medellín to a first-place finish in the Torneo Finalización and a Copa Mustang II title.
 On January 3, 2011, Pertúz signed with FC Dallas of Major League Soccer.

 On December 20, 2012, after making 30 appearances and scoring one goal in what turned out to be his loan stint with Dallas, it was announced that Pertúz had not come into terms with Dallas and would be returning to Independiente.
 After a spinal injury in June 2018, Pertúz was out for a year and one week.
 In May 2020 the club confirmed, that Partúz wouldn't get his contract extended and would leave the club on 30 June 2020.